 The internship is a research informed theory to practice experiential form of instruction designed to provide students with opportunities to perform activities that are regularly performed by practitioners in the area of the internship in student services.

-The Capstone project will address one or more complex empirical issue(s) relevant to the leadership challenges in the students’ professional work context.
+This course will provide students the opportunity to review, integrate, synthesize, and apply what they have learned through their coursework in a Capstone project.
+The Capstone project will be a culminating, comprehensive, and scholarly project.
+It will address one or more complex empirical issue(s) relevant to the leadership challenges in the students' professional work context.
 The project will ask the students to demonstrate their ability to identify and define the issue/problem, conduct an insightful analysis and critique of the scholarly literature that informs the issue.
-This includes philosophical foundations, theoretical frameworks, conceptual models and the research methodologies employed (consistent with the COU, Quality Assurance Framework, Updated 2019, GDLEs, pp.34-35).
-They are expected to gather relevant secondary or primary data and propose feasible strategies/approaches to resolve the issue(s).
+This includes philosophical foundations, theoretical frameworks, conceptual models, and the research methodologies employed.
+Students are expected to gather relevant secondary or primary data and propose feasible strategies/approaches to resolve the issue(s).
 Implications for implementation of the proposed resolution will be clearly identified and supported.
-Students may have an opportunity to participate in the organization and delivery of a Leadership Forum for the dissemination of knowledge gained.
+Students may opt to participate in the organization and delivery of a Leadership Forum for the dissemination of knowledge gained.

 This course is designed to assist doctoral students in the development of effective research proposals.
 Course readings, assignments, and activities will provide students with a structured approach to problem definition, succinctly reviewing the relevant literature, articulating conceptual frameworks, identifying suitable methodological approaches for the questions to be examined, understanding the purposes of informed consent in research design, and anticipating the timelines associated with data collection, data analysis, and writing up final reports.
 Students will practice writing both short proposals for graduate research funding as well as longer dissertation proposals.